116392582/mecached/Programming.md

 Expiration times are specified in unsigned integer seconds.
 They can be set from `0`, meaning "never expire", to 30 days (60*60*24*30).
 Any time higher than 30 days is interpreted as a unix timestamp date.
 If you want to expire an object on january 1st of next year, this is how you do that.

+For binary protocol an expiration must be unsigned.
+If a negative expiration is given to the ASCII protocol, it is treated it as "expire immediately".

 ### `delete`

 The simplest method of invalidation is to simply delete it, and have your website re-cache the data next time it's fetched.